Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Numerical results

-To illustrate the effect of trainable weights on the input and output values, we show agents trained with trainable input weights, trainable output weights, and both trainable input and output weights, respectively, in \cref{fig:cp_results} a).
-This figure illustrates how an agent with no trainable output weights and a fixed range of outputs of $[0, 1]$ (``input only, a)") stays at an extremely low score during all 5000 episodes, as it fails to fit a good Q-function approximation.
-Agents where we extend this range to $[0, 90]$ by multiplying the output with a fixed factor of 90 perform much better (``input only, b)") and eventually solve the environment, but training is unstable and these agents take roughly 2000 episodes longer than those in the green curve, which have trainable weights on their output values.
-We picked the factor of 90 based on the magnitude of optimal Q-values, where the highest value for our choice of $\gamma=0.99$ is approximately 86.
 As described above, the magnitude of Q-values crucially depends on the agent's ability to balance the pole in each episode, and as a general trend it will increase over the course of training for agents that perform well.
 How large the final Q-values of a solving agent are therefore also depends on the number of episodes it requires until convergence, so a range which is upper bounded by 90 presumes agents that converge relatively quickly.
-Considering the range of final Q-values of agents in the green curve, they can become as high as approximately 176 for agents that converge late.
-However, as we see for agents with a fixed output range of $[0, 180]$ (``input only, c)"), increasing the range to accommodate agents that converge later prohibits agents from increasing their score at all and they perform similarly to those with a fixed range of output values in $[0, 1]$.
-The top, green curve shows how agents with trainable output weights overcome this issue, and all agents in this configuration solve the environment after 3000 episodes at most.
-The middle, red curve shows agents trained with trainable output weights only.
-These agents increase their average score over time, but don't solve the environment within 5000 episodes, which illustrates the benefit of making both input and output weights trainable.
-All the agents mentioned before were trained with data re-uploading, where the data encoding is repeated in each layer of the PQC as depicted in \cref{fig:pqc}.
-The blue curve shows agents with trainable input and output weights, but without data re-uploading, where we see a clear drop in performance compared to the green curve.
-The fact that agents with trainable input weights and data re-uploading perform much better than those without, emphasizes the importance of matching the PQC's expressivity to the learning task at hand, as described in \cite{schuld2020effect}.
+Considering the range of final Q-values of agents in the green curves, they can become as high as approximately 176 for agents that converge late.
+However, as we see for agents with a fixed output range of $[0, 180]$ (magenta curves), increasing the range to accommodate agents that converge later can lead to complete failure depending on the remaining hyperparameters.